Gothic-Modding-Community/gmc/docs/zengin/worlds/spacer.md

 Spacer is the original world editor used to create maps in Gothic and it's installed by the MDK installer.

 A good `.ZEN` file to start experimenting with Spacer is [Toten Insel](https://www.worldofgothic.de/?go=moddb&action=view&fileID=742&cat=18&page=1&order=0).
 It's a simple level which should load without issues for everyone.
-The map contains a custom texture, but it can be ignored for now.
+The map contains a custom texture, but it can be safely ignored.

 ## Introduction